huynhmaianhkiet/huynhmaianhkiet/README.md

-I'm Kiet and I'm a web developer in Quy Nhon City, Vietnam.
+My name is Kiet and I'm a web developer in Quy Nhon City, Vietnam.

 I graduated from Quy Nhon University (Vietnam) with majoring in Information Technology.
 I'm working for Hura Apps - Web App development team in Quy Nhon City (Vietnam).
 I'm familiar with Shopify, WordPress, Javascript, jQuery, PHP, MySQL,...